sbt/sbt/src/sphinx/Detailed-Topics/Global-Settings.rst

 an external dependency of every plugin project.
 In practice, settings and code defined here effectively work as if they were defined in a project's `project/` directory.
-This means that :sublit:`|globalPluginsBase|` can be used to try out ideas for plugins such as shown in the `shellPrompt` example.
+This means that :sublit:`|globalPluginsBase|` can be used to try out ideas for plugins such as shown in the :key:`shellPrompt` example.

 .. |globalBase| replace:: ~/.sbt/|version|/